mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 * "This is a really elegant solution.
 I never would have thought of this."
 * "Breaking up this function was a really good idea.
 It's so much simpler now."

 If you gave the author a tough note that required them to rewrite a lot of their code, show appreciation that they put in the work.
 I'll sometimes say things like, "This looks much better!"

-If you've given them feedback in the past about something and you see that they've made an effort to improve it, call this out as well.
+If you've given them feedback on previous reviews about bad coding habits and you see in a new review that they've made an effort to correct those habits, call this out as well.
 For example, if I've given notes in the past about documentation that's hard to read, then in a subsequent changelist, they send me documentation that's very clear, I'll usually say something like, "I like this function comment.
 It's very clear and thorough."

 If you're reviewing code for a junior developer or someone who is new to the team, be especially cognizant of opportunities to offer praise.
 These are the people for whom a code review is the most stressful, so offering positive reinforcement is a good way of showing you value them as a teammate.